marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/building-documentation.rst

   ``.. code-block:: <language>`` for longer code blocks that benefit from highlighting.
 For a short snippet of code embedded in the text, use ````code snippet````.

+* For parts of documentation that needs to be written or enhanced, use ``.. todo::`` directive (part of the official ``sphinx.ext.todo`` extension).
+In development mode, all items are listed at the very end of the documentation for easier navigation.

 GCC-specific directives
 -----------------------